Career / Getting Experience

 • increased perimeter security

-To achieve this, base images are built and updated that downstream resources use as reference points when booting.
-In theory, this means that every time a VDI is booted it receives the latest patches, software and any configurations the VDI engineer deems necessary.
+To achieve this, base images are built and updated so that downstream resources can be used as reference points when booting.
+In theory, this means that whenever a VDI is booted, it receives the latest patches, software, and configurations the VDI engineer deems necessary.
 Sounds like magic, right?
-Well, there's a lot that goes into it, and again, it varies by vendor.
+Well, a lot goes into it; again, it varies by vendor.

 What Does a VDI Engineer Do?

-A VDI engineer role typically involves building and maintaining the VDI infrastructure and its supporting base images.
+A VDI engineer typically involves building and maintaining the VDI infrastructure and supporting base images.
 The VDI Infrastructure varies by vendor, but the typical components exist across all vendors:

 • a hypervisor for virtualization;